 - Direct them to a single room, whether or not respiratory symptoms are present.

 - If this is the first contact with a health care provider, contact the local public health unit or state/territory communicable disease branch for advice if you are uncertain about the need for testing.

 - Promote flu vaccination in all eligible patients this year to reduce combined infections.

-- PCR testing available at no cost to patient, in an array of public and private pathology laboratories across the country.
+- PCR testing available at no cost to the patient, in an array of public and private pathology laboratories across the country.

-- MBS funded general practitioner consultation for clearance to work, if required (not mandatory after appropriate isolation and recovery).
+- MBS funded general practitioner consultation for clearance to work if required (not mandatory after appropriate isolation and recovery).

 - State/Territory Health Department hotlines also available for advice.